 NOTICE OF HEARING ON A REQUEST FOR A CON

-NOTICE OF HEARING ON A REQUEST FOR A CONDITIONAL USE PERMIT Notice is hereby given that the City of Willmar Planning Commission will meet on Wednesday, June 07, 2023, at 6:30 p.m. at the City Office Building (Conference Room #1, main floor), 333 6th St. SW, Willmar, Minnesota, to conduct a public hearing to hear reasons for and against a conditional use permit requested by Keupers Inc., to allow a multi-family residential development on parcels 95-841-0110, 95-841-0120, 95-841-0130, 95-841-0140, located on lots 2, 3, 4, 5, Block 2, The Water View Business Park Second Addition.
+NOTICE OF HEARING ON A REQUEST FOR A CONDITIONAL USE PERMIT (PUD) Notice is hereby given that the City of Willmar Planning Commission will meet on Wednesday, June 07th, 2023, at 6:30 p.m. at the City Office Building (Conference Room # 1 main floor), 333 6th St. SW, Willmar, Minnesota, to conduct a public hearing to hear reasons for and against a conditional use permit requested by Justin Paffrath, for a planned unit development (PUD) for sixteen tiny home located on 14th Ave SE, on the parcels 95-672-1000, 95-672-1010 and 95-672-1020.
 All property owners or residents living in the vicinity of the above-described property are hereby notified of the public hearing and that they may appear in person or be represented by counsel to be heard on this matter.
-June 7, 2023 Date Justice Walker Director of Planning (May 20, 2023) 225467
+The Planning Commission meeting agenda and packet can be found on the City’s website Calendar (www.willmarmn.gov).
+If you have questions, contact the Department of Planning and Development Services at 320- 905-0012.
+Thank you.
+(May 24, 2023) 226388